gnolang/genesis/CONSTITUTION.md

 >- Outline relationship in GovDAOs (worksDAO, GovDAO, OversightDAO, ConstitutionDAO, etc)
 >---

+Article 4 defines the governance framework for gno.land, focusing on transparent decision-making, accountability, and alignment with the platform’s mission.
+It establishes clear procedures and thresholds to ensure equitable, decentralized, and collaborative participation in shaping the community’s future.

 ### Section 1: Procedures

 The working language of gno.lang Governance is International English.